jui-kumkum/SENG637_Assignment4_Group4/seng637-a4-Group4.md

 Once the recording is finished we then ran the test cases, and make sure there are no errors.
 Also, we added assertions and checkpoints between the commands to ensure that test runs correctly with the correct results.
 7. Add to cart:Test for the no of valid product in add cart section.
 8. Category selection:Test for the appropriate category.
+9.
 # Explain the use of assertions and checkpoints
+Assertions and checkpoints are software testing mechanisms to ensure code integrity and correctness of the software under test.
+While both may seem similar, they differ in their implementation and context of usage.
+In Selenium, a web testing tool, assertions are validations or checkpoints for an application.
+The primary purpose of an assertion is to verify assumptions about the program’s behavior and detect any unexpected errors during runtime.
+They are implemented as conditional statements to evaluate a boolean expression.
+They are often used in stages of debugging and development to capture logical errors and ensure the application works as expected.

+On the other hand, checkpoints are verification points in the test scripts where the tester validates whether the application state matches the expected outcome.
+The primary goal of checkpoints is to ensure the application works correctly at every stage of execution, providing feedback on success or failure at any specific operation.
+They are implemented using specific commands provided by testing frameworks.
+They are extensively used in automated testing to validate software functionality and behavior.

+# How did you test each functionality with different test data
+To test the functionality of our test cases, we followed the following steps;
-For login, the user have to enter the email and password then press Sign in.
-If if the username or password is wrong an error should show up.
-Otherwise, can successfully Sign-In.

-For the invalid username (email) or password we used one assertion: assert text.
+For instance, in the login, the user has to enter the email and password and then press Sign in.
+If the username or password is wrong an error should show up.
+Otherwise, successfully sign in.
+For the invalid username (email) or password, we used one assertion: assert text.
 This checks if the proper error message has been displayed.

-For the Searchbar we used assertion to voew the correct number of products as the result of searching Hat.So we used assert text to see 27 results for hat.
+For the Searchbar we used assertion to view the correct number of products as the result of searching Hat.
+So we used assert text to see 27 results for the hat.
-For the Menu, user should click on a category and go to a new page with ability to search products.
-We used assert element present to see if the search bar shows up.
+For the Menu, the user should click on a category and go to a new page with the ability to search for products.
+We used the assert element present to see if the search bar shows up.

-# How did you test each functionality with different test data

 # How the team work/effort was divided and managed
+The work was divided among the group members where each member was supposed to deploy the Pitest tool and get the mutation coverage report separately.
+To increase the mutation coverage, new test cases were developed based on the mutation log for the tested methods and new methods in the Range class.
+For the Selenium part, each of us developed at least two test cases to become familiar with GUI testing.
+For the report compilation, a GitHub link was shared where all of us edited in, and the various sections of the report were distributed among us.
+However, some members had issues with the mutation testing and hence focused on some other aspects of the work to make the project successful.

 Division of mutation analysis and additional test cases:
 The PIT mutation test and additional test case for increasing mutation coverage are divided by each member are summarized in the below table.
 | Mutation test      |   Tester |